 Lookalike Best Practices

-We know some of you may be stubborn and just won’t listen to our advice about why Broad targeting is the better choice.
-If you’re set on using Lookalike targeting, here are some best practices to help you get the most out of your campaigns:
+If you’re set on using Lookalike targeting, here are some best practices to help you get the most out of your campaigns: use a high-quality source list, start with a 1% Lookalike audience, and monitor and optimize regularly.

 The minimum number of people needed for lookalikes

-In conclusion, for the best results, aim for a source list size of between 5,000 and 20,000 people when creating your Lookalike audience.
+In conclusion, aim for a source list size of between 5,000 and 20,000 people when creating your Lookalike audience.

 Time to populate Lookalike audience

-It typically takes 24-48 hours for a Lookalike audience to populate, but it can take longer if your source list is large.
+It typically takes 24-48 hours for a Lookalike audience to populate.
+But, if your source list is large it can take longer.

 When to Use Lookalike Targeting